-Fees and charges account for approximately 11% of the Township's revenue.
+Fees and charges account for almost 11% of the Township's revenue.
 While this figure includes revenue generated from licences and permits, the largest component is represented by user fee revenue generated from recreation programs.

-- 5.1 User fees may be charged for services that are identifiable to specific users, versus applying a general tax levy on all property owners. - 5.2 User fees charged for recreation programs are appropriate. - 5.3 Other fees, such as fees for licences and permits are: - (a) reviewed regularly; - (b) comparable within the region; and
+5.1 User fees may be charged for services that are identifiable to specific users, versus applying a general tax levy on all property owners.

-(c) consistent with the social and economic objectives of the Township.
+- 5.2 User fees charged for recreation programs are appropriate. - 5.3 Other fees, such as fees for licences and permits are: - (a) reviewed regularly; - (b) comparable within the region; and - (c) consistent with the social and economic objectives of the Township.

-- 5.4 Review recreation user fees at least annually to ensure that they remain affordable and competitive within the regional market. - 5.5 Review other fees and charges at least annually to ensure that the Township is working towards full recovery for the cost of services provided, and that the charges are consistent with similar fees within the region. - 5.6 Fees required to recover the cost of services may be reduced by government grants or transfers allocated to specific programs.
+- 5.4 Review recreation user fees at least annually to ensure that they remain affordable and competitive within the regional market. - 5.5 Review other fees and charges at least annually to ensure that the Township is working towards full recovery for the cost of services provided. - 5.6 Fees required to recover the cost of services may be reduced by government grants or transfers allocated to specific programs.